 Rosa believes that we must protect the programs that provide necessary services for Connecticut’s senior citizens.
 She has pushed for cost-of-living increases to Social Security so that seniors receive the benefits they desperately need to pay increasing food, heating and medical costs.
-This year, Rosa cosponsored legislation to provide financial support to seniors to fill the gap in Cost of Living Adjustment (COLA) in this difficult economy.
+Rosa cosponsored legislation to provide financial support to seniors to fill the gap in Cost of Living Adjustment (COLA) in this difficult economy.
 In addition, she has called for policies that increase private retirement savings through opt-out workplace pension plans and pressuring companies to honor their pension obligations.

 Year after year, Rosa has been successful in fighting for the interests of seniors.
 The current fiscal year budget includes billions of dollars for programs to increase nutrition and supportive services for seniors, and to pursue biomedical research relating to health issues affecting seniors.
 She has sponsored legislation aimed at addressing the national shortage of geriatric specialists and supported the use of Recovery Act funding for strengthening the geriatric workforce.
-She has also been a strong advocate for service and education opportunities for older Americans, introducing the ENCORE service act with Senator Chris Dodd, which provides stipends and education awards for seniors who volunteer time and expertise to help communities in need.
+She has also been a strong advocate for service and education opportunities for older Americans, introducing the ENCORE service act, which provides stipends and education awards for seniors who volunteer time and expertise to help communities in need.
 Rosa also fought for additional legislation to make these stipends transferrable to the recipients’ children and grandchildren.